amaanalikhan3000/Basic-Baning-Application/README.md

 # Basic-Banking-Application

-Basic banking app for the sparks foundation
+Basic banking app as a part of task completion for the sparks foundation